Open interacting particle systems and Ising measures: Open simple exclusion processes

-w.r.t. the invariant measure of the process.
+of the total particle number.
 Due to particle exchange at the boundaries this quantity is a (usually complicated) function of all the parameters that specify the jump rates and boundary insertion and removal rates.
 The thermodynamic limit is defined by